xebia/modern-javascript-training/day1/task3b/README.md

 ```

 ## Task

-Rewrite the CommonJS syntaxt to ES modules syntax.
-The functionaly should stay unchanged.
+Rewrite the CommonJS syntax to ES modules syntax.
+The functionality should stay unchanged.
-Run the code by: `babel-node main.js`
+Run the code by: `babel-node main.js`.
+Make sure you are in the right directory (`cd day1/task3b`).

-## tips:
+## Tips

 ### Exports syntax: